Bryan Rust Game Preview: Penguins vs. Lightning

-The Pittsburgh Penguins, including Bryan Rust, take the ice Thursday against the Tampa Bay Lightning at Amalie Arena, with the puck dropping at 7:00 PM ET.
-Prop bets for Rust in that upcoming Penguins-Lightning matchup are available, so check out our stats to help you.
+Bryan Rust will be on the ice when the Pittsburgh Penguins and Tampa Bay Lightning face off on Wednesday at Amalie Arena, starting at 7:00 PM ET.
+Looking to bet on Rust's props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.